Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Introduction

-More recently, advances in deep learning and the combined availability of massive volumes of \ac{AIS} data are paving the way to enhance vessel trajectory prediction and maritime surveillance.
-Recent examples of deep learning techniques applied to vessel trajectory prediction include~\cite{Nguyen2018,Gao2018,Yu2020,Murray2020,Zhou2020,Nguyen2018b,Forti2020}.
+More recently, advances in deep learning and the combined availability of massive volumes of \ac{AIS} data are paving the way to enhance vessel trajectory prediction and maritime surveillance. \rev{The main motivation is that neural architectures have the capability to learn complex motion patterns directly from the data, making it possible to predict future vessel kinematic states even in complex traffic scenarios where conventional statistical techniques would struggle to achieve satisfactory performance.} Recent examples of deep learning techniques applied to vessel trajectory prediction include~\cite{Nguyen2018,Gao2018,Yu2020,Murray2020,Zhou2020,Nguyen2018b,Forti2020}.
 In~\cite{Nguyen2018}, a variational \ac{RNN} architecture (named \textit{GeoTrackNet}) is proposed to extract knowledge on the hidden behavior of ships from \ac{AIS} data streams for track reconstruction and anomaly detection.
 The prediction of ship behavior is addressed in~\cite{Gao2018}, by directly using bidirectional \ac{LSTM} \acp{RNN} for online forecasting, and in~\cite{Yu2020}, where recurrent neural models are adopted to process sequential AIS data with the final goal of associating incoming messages with existing tracks.
-Moreover, in~\cite{Murray2020} the authors present an auto-encoder approach to predict entire vessel trajectories (with prediction horizons up to $30$ minutes), instead of sequential states, based on previous clustering and classification steps, which are required for proper trajectory extraction.
-Some other works divided a surveillance area into spatial grids and applied deep-learning tools to predict vessel inflow and outflow~\cite{Zhou2020}, or maritime trajectories with estimated destination and arrival time~\cite{Nguyen2018b}.
+Moreover, in~\cite{Murray2020} the authors present an auto-encoder approach to predict entire vessel trajectories (with prediction horizons up to $30$ minutes), instead of sequential states, based on previous clustering and classification steps, which are required for proper trajectory extraction. \rev{In the target tracking literature, a recent work~\cite{Jung2020} proposes a neural network architecture based on \ac{LSTM} with uncertainty modeling to incorporate non-Markovian dynamic models in the prediction step of a standard Kalman filter for target tracking.} Some other works divided a surveillance area into spatial grids and applied deep-learning tools to predict vessel inflow and outflow~\cite{Zhou2020}, or maritime trajectories with estimated destination and arrival time~\cite{Nguyen2018b}.
 Using a spatial grid-based approach, in~\cite{Nguyen2018b} the transition of vessel states is defined between cells on the grid, rather than between time intervals of \ac{AIS} observations.
 This permits assignment of a unique code to each cell and represent a vessel trajectory as a text sequence, {which can be used} to train a sequence-to-sequence model similar to those {widely used for} neural machine translation problems~\cite{Cho2014,Sutskever2014}.

 Indeed, neural encoder-decoder models have recently become a standard approach for sequence-to-sequence tasks such as machine translation~\cite{Cho2014,Sutskever2014} and speech recognition~\cite{Chiu18}.
 Such models first use a \ac{RNN} to encode the input sequence as a set of vector representations, which are then decoded by a second \ac{RNN} to generate the output sequence step-by-step, conditioned on the encodings.